nitrologic/mx2core/README.md

 # todo

 * daytime style for ted2go
-* Integrate loader, ted2go, mx2cc and steamworks into single mojolab application.
+* Integrate loader, ted2go, mx2cc and steamworks into single mojolab application sandbox.
-* Provide lab guidance for installing and using MSVC.
+* Lab guidance for installing and using MSVC.

 # history